LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Sympathy/Sympathy.md

 Mages with [[Space]] 2 or more can also use links to cast other spells on subjects not within sensory range, by routing their magic along the lines of sympathy using an [[Attainments|Attainment]].\
 In these cases, the spell is Withstood by [[Space]] itself; weaker connections are more difficult to use.

-When affecting links with magic, each connection is treated as a subject for purposes of spell factors.\
+When affecting links with magic, each connection is treated as a subject for purposes of [[Spell Factors]].\
 For example, a spell that dampens a sympathetic connection can dampen multiple connections by increasing the Scale factor

 ---